231448m-don/EGT309-CAIEProj-GrpM/README.md

 Install the necessary python libraies and dependencies by running 'pip install -r requirements.txt'.

-Finally, ensure you are in the virtual environment and the necessaru dependencies are installed before running 'kedro run'.
+Finally, ensure you are in the virtual environment and the necessary dependencies are installed before running 'kedro run'.

 ## Kedro on Docker: